-During an artistic crisis, Edgar Degas visits New Orleans in order to reconnect with his family and find peace.
+Beginning with Edgar Degas' childhood in Paris, Italy to his visit to New Orleans in order to reconnect with his mother's family and find peace.
 What he finds are scandals, oppressive racism, and the never-ending threat of poverty and death.
 Unable to control his fascination with his brother’s blind and strikingly beautiful wife, he paints portraits of her in a mad fervour.
 Their love affair kindles his soul and makes him question everything.

 Edgar Degas comes to New Orleans in order to find peace for his soul.
 He is recovering from the bloodbath of fighting in the Commune—having thrown himself into the war to escape his feelings for his sister-in-law, Estelle, who chose his brother over him in marriage.
 What he confronts is the scandal of what has happened to his cousins, the continued racism that has ravaged his family, the bankruptcy of his uncle, and the bigamous affair of his brother with his next-door neighbour in his own house.
 But perhaps the biggest shock to Edgar is seeing his beloved Estelle now blind, pregnant, and failing.
 Edgar tries to salvage his family life and find a new direction for his painting and reclaim some meaning in his life.
 The novel exposes the scandal between Edgar Degas and his brother, which kept them from speaking for ten years and led Degas to return to Paris with a new direction in his artwork, soon after known as Impressionism.